-Today, Lydia is Camfed Tanzania’s National Director.
-She has worked with Camfed since 2005 when she co-founded the Tanzanian chapter of Cama, the pan-African network of educated young African women.
+Today, Lydia is CAMFED Tanzania’s National Director.
+She has worked with CAMFED since 2005 when co-founded the Tanzanian chapter of the CAMFED Association (CAMA), the pan-African network of educated young African women.
 An entrepreneur and a specialist in gender, education and health, after graduating secondary school she completed her nursing training at Muhimbili University in Tanzania’s capital, Dar es Salaam, and was later awarded a competitive scholarship by the government of the United States in 2010, earning a Master’s of Public Health degree at Johns Hopkins University.
-Lydia returned to Camfed Tanzania in 2011 as Director of Impact, and her role was expanded to Co-Director in March 2012 and National Director in January 2017 in recognition of her exceptional leadership.
+Lydia returned to CAMFED Tanzania in 2011 as Director of Impact, and her role was expanded to Co-Director in March 2012 and National Director in January 2017 in recognition of her exceptional leadership.

 I met my former high school teacher on an extraordinary day